 Aon has worked with insurers to arrange Cyber Policies to address organisation’s exposure to cyber risk.
 As well as covering losses that may be incurred, cyber insurance also ensures you have access to a range of services and expertise when a data breach occurs.

 - Regulatory defence and penalties

 How Aon can help

 Aon arranges insurance solutions for over 500 nursing homes including dementia care services, in the UK.
 Aon combines innovative solutions with a deep understanding of the care industry’s issues and insurance requirements.

 We are happy to talk to you about Cyber Liability insurance which can protect your business against the financial losses caused by breaches of your network security, infringements of data protection laws, employee abuse of email or libellous content on your website.

 These losses might be revenue losses, or they might be payment for damages to affected individuals.
 Cyber Liability insurance can also cover the costs of data restoration, reputation management and crisis management in the wake of an incident.

 Access to wider services through Aon’s partners

-At Aon we are keen that our clients are prepared for new regulation.
-Our care sector clients can access services such as GDPR readiness assessments and cyber awareness training for staff through our partnerships.
+At Aon we are keen that our clients are aware of current regulations.
+Our care sector clients can access services such as GDPR assessments and cyber awareness training for staff through our partnerships.